Documentation Index

 | Bucket | Description |

 AVAILABLE | The spendable balance.
-Credits land here by default, and debits draw from here. |
+Credits land here by default.
+Debits, holds, forfeits, and redemptions draw from this bucket. |

 HELD | Reserved and not spendable.
-Used for authorization holds where funds are locked until a transaction settles or is voided.
-A HOLD action moves funds from AVAILABLE to HELD; a RELEASE moves them back. |
+A HOLD action moves funds from AVAILABLE to HELD, locking them until the hold is resolved.
+A RELEASE moves them back to AVAILABLE.
+Forfeits can also draw from HELD. |

 Journal Entries

-A journal entry is a record of a single ledger operation.
-The system creates one every time funds move: credits, debits, holds, releases, forfeits, and redemptions.
 Each journal entry contains two or more postings.
 A posting is a single line item that records a change to one account: which account, the signed amount (positive for credits, negative for debits), and which bucket.
 The postings within an entry always sum to zero.
-You can list journal entries through the API:| Field | Description |

 description | Human-readable summary of the operation |